atom/atom/docs/creating-a-package.md

 information, see the [theme variables docs][theme-variables].
 If you follow this guideline, your package will look good out of the box with any theme!

-An optional `stylesheets` array in your _package.json_ can list the style sheets by name to specify a loading order; otherwise, style sheets are loaded alphabetically.
+An optional `styleSheets` array in your _package.json_ can list the style sheets by name to specify a loading order; otherwise, style sheets are loaded alphabetically.